by Dr. A. A. BIPAR, D.D.S., M.S.

 4. Three Knuckles Test and Lateral Movement Tests are negative.

-TA is inflammation, narrowing and loss of elasticity in temporal arteries.
+TA is inflammation, narrowing, and loss of elasticity in the temporal arteries.
 TA may also mimic TMJ dysfunction because it causes temporal headache as well as restriction of movements in TMJ.

 The major differences of TA are:

-2. TA accompanies by mild fever and fatigue.
+2. TA accompanied by mild fever and fatigue.

-3. Temporal headache is constant and it may got worse during chewing.
+3. Temporal headache is constant and it may get worse during chewing.

-4. TA accompanies by stiffness and pain in the neck, shoulders, back and legs.
+4. TA accompanied by stiffness and pain in the neck, shoulders, back, and legs.

-6. Patients with TA exhibit weakness of masticatory muscles and may exhibit pain in the area of TMJ.
-They chew food slowly and have difficulties with hard food.
+6. Patients with TA exhibit weakness of masticatory muscles and may exhibit pain in the area of the TMJ.
+They chew their food slowly and have difficulty with hard-to-chew foods.

 Patients with TNT may also mimic TMJ dysfunction because this pathological condition may also trigger temporal headache.